Charlie-27

-Captain Charlie-27 is a fictional character appearing in American comic books published by Marvel Comics.
+Charlie-27 is a character appearing in American comic books published by Marvel Comics.
 The character usually appears in the Earth-691 timeline of the Marvel Universe as a member of the original 31st century incarnation of the team known as the Guardians of the Galaxy.

 Charlie-27 first appeared in Marvel Super-Heroes #18 (Jan.
 1969).
 Writer Dan Abnett described him as "the heart" of the Guardians of the Galaxy.

 The character was portrayed by actor Ving Rhames in the 2017 Marvel Cinematic Universe film Guardians of the Galaxy Vol. 2.

 Publication history

 Charlie-27 first appeared in Marvel Super-Heroes #18 (Jan.
 1969).
-According to Roy Thomas, all of the original Guardians of the Galaxy were created in a conference between Arnold Drake and Stan Lee, but it remains uncertain whether each individual character was created by Drake, Lee, or both.
+According to Roy Thomas, all of the original Guardians of the Galaxy were created in a conference between Arnold Drake and Stan Lee, but it remains uncertain whether Drake, Lee, or both created each individual character.
 The team was featured in several Marvel titles: Marvel Two-In-One #4-5 (July-Sept.
 1974), Giant Size Defenders #5, and The Defenders #26-29 (July-Nov.
 1975), and writer Steve Gerber included the character when he revived the team in Marvel Presents #3-#12 (Feb.
 1976-Aug.
 1977).

 Charlie-27 is a recurring character in the 1990s Guardians of the Galaxy series and appeared along with the rest of the original Guardians of the Galaxy team in the 2014 series Guardians 3000.
 He was also one of the characters featured in the 2016 Guardians of Infinity series.